jbakse/major_studio_1/content/week_10/wednesday.md

 Following the example in John’s essay, develop a set of five design values.
 Write a title (1-6 words) and description (50-100 words) for each value.

-Complete this excercise as homework.
+Complete this exercise as homework.

 ## Editing Workshop
 *5:00-6:30*

-Pair up on google docs, read each others papers, make notes, and discuss.
+Pair up on google docs, read each other's papers, make notes, and discuss.

 If you have time, repeat with other partners.